DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### Registrations

-The number of registrations is below what's expected for the months March-June 2020 (see figure 15); this trend may be explained by New Zealand's proximity to the regions first affected by Covid-19 in early 2020, and the timing of its lockdown measures.
+The number of registrations is below what's expected for the months March-July 2020 (see figure 15); this trend may be explained by New Zealand's proximity to the regions first affected by Covid-19 in early 2020, and the timing of its lockdown measures.

-As a result, there are roughly half as many charities registered in the first half of 2020 than we would expect - see figure 16.
+As a result, there are c.
+300 fewer charities registered in 2020 than we would expect - see figure 16.

 *Figure 15.
 Monthly registrations of charities - New Zealand*